brarcher/baby-sleep-sounds/README.md

 This application includes several audio files which when selected will play in a loop until stopped.

-If there is any interest in improving this project, kindly submit a pull request with proposed changed.

 ## Screenshot

 [<img src="https://user-images.githubusercontent.com/5264535/33806211-8cdd6fa4-dd92-11e7-9f2e-61d382519b3f.png" width=250>](https://user-images.githubusercontent.com/5264535/33806211-8cdd6fa4-dd92-11e7-9f2e-61d382519b3f.png)